About One Anastomosis Gastric Bypass (OAGB)

 Here’s how the one anastomosis gastric bypass achieves its results:

-• Reduced Stomach Size: A section of your stomach is reshaped into a smaller pouch, limiting the amount of food you can comfortably eat.
+• Reduced Stomach Size: A section of your stomach is made into a smaller pouch, reducing the amount of food you can eat.
 This leads to earlier feelings of fullness and ultimately, lower calorie intake.

 • Bypassed Intestine: A portion of your small intestine is rerouted, bypassing the original portion of your stomach and a section of the small bowel.
 This reduces the area available for nutrient absorption, leading to some malabsorption of calories and nutrients.